88-degrees/Book-of-Changes/e889aegen.md

 ###### p.
 176

-1.<a name="52.1"></a> The first SIX, divided, shows its subject keeping his toes at rest.
+1.<a name="52.1"></a> The first `SIX`, divided, shows its subject keeping his toes at rest.
 There will be no error; but it will be advantageous for him to be persistently firm and correct.

 > **䷳** changing to [**䷕**](e8b4b2bi.md#22.1)

 > Matching Line 1 in Adjacent Hexagram: [**䷲**](e99c87zhen.md#51.1)

-2.<a name="52.2"></a> The second SIX, divided, shows its subject keeping the calves of his legs at rest.
+2.<a name="52.2"></a> The second `SIX`, divided, shows its subject keeping the calves of his legs at rest.
 He cannot help (the subject of the line above) whom he follows, and is dissatisfied in his mind.

 > **䷳** changing to [**䷑**](e89b8agu.md#18.2)

 > Matching Line 2 in Adjacent Hexagram: [**䷲**](e99c87zhen.md#51.2)

-3.<a name="52.3"></a> The third NINE, undivided, shows its subject keeping his loins at rest, and separating the ribs (from the body below).
+3.<a name="52.3"></a> The third `NINE`, undivided, shows its subject keeping his loins at rest, and separating the ribs (from the body below).
 The situation is perilous, and the heart glows with suppressed excitement.

 > **䷳** changing to [**䷖**](e589a5bo.md#23.3)

 > Matching Line 3 in Adjacent Hexagram: [**䷲**](e99c87zhen.md#51.3)

-4.<a name="52.4"></a> The fourth SIX, divided, shows its subject keeping his trunk at rest.
+4.<a name="52.4"></a> The fourth `SIX`, divided, shows its subject keeping his trunk at rest.
 There will be no error.

 > **䷳** changing to [**䷷**](e69785lv.md#56.4)

 > Matching Line 4 in Adjacent Hexagram: [**䷲**](e99c87zhen.md#51.4)

-5.<a name="52.5"></a> The fifth SIX, divided, shows its subject keeping his jawbones at rest, so that his words are (all) orderly.
+5.<a name="52.5"></a> The fifth `SIX`, divided, shows its subject keeping his jawbones at rest, so that his words are (all) orderly.
 Occasion for repentance will disappear.

 > **䷳** changing to [**䷴**](e6b890jian.md#53.5)

 > Matching Line 5 in Adjacent Hexagram: [**䷲**](e99c87zhen.md#51.5)

-6.<a name="52.6"></a> The sixth NINE, undivided, shows its subject devotedly maintaining his restfulness.
+6.<a name="52.6"></a> The sixth `NINE`, undivided, shows its subject devotedly maintaining his restfulness.
 There will be good fortune.

 > **䷳** changing to [**䷎**](e8b0a6qian.md#15.6)